 By supporting the mission of education, discovery, and leading-edge care, we aim to improve the health of people and animals across Minnesota and around the world.

-New to the AHC?
+New to the health sciences??

-At the Academic Health Center, researchers, educators, and health professionals thrive in an environment where cross-discipline teamwork is valued, encouraged, and rewarded.
+Our researchers, educators, and health professionals thrive in an environment where cross-discipline teamwork is valued, encouraged, and rewarded.
 Their drive to discover leads the way to a healthier future for all people.

 Researchers and clinicians from different disciplines work side by side in the collaborative Biomedical Discovery District, a “scientific neighborhood” that maximizes resources and houses 1,000 investigators.